tomasrl18/angular-pass-gen/README.md

 3. Click the "Generate password" button.
 4. The generated password will be displayed below the form.

+## Deployed Application

+You can view the deployed application at https://passs-gen.vercel.app

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.